 Suggested Topics for Articles

-Its primary purpose is to provide practical strategies for improving teaching and learning.
+The Toolbox's primary purpose is to provide practical strategies for improving teaching and learning.
 Articles on a variety of topics related to classroom instruction are welcome, including those focusing on:

 - Faculty–student relationships

 - Principles and practices of effective course design

 - Applications of digital technology to face-to-face and online venues